tillitis/dev-tillitis/hugo/content/hw/_index.md

 description](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md)
 (in the tillitis-key1 repository).

-Note that this, despite the name of the register, is not layout randomisation.
-The running app doesn't have offsets to, say, library functions randomised.
+Note that this is not ASLR in the sense of randomising offsets to the stack or well-known functions.
+This is address randomisation as seen from outside of the running process.

 ## RAM Scrambler